educational-resources-and-services/bibletags-widget/README.md

 * Hebrew Bible
   * [UHB](https://git.door43.org/unfoldingWord/uhb)
   * License: [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/)
-  * Description: WLC text with lemmas and parsings from Unfolding Word
+  * Description: UHB text (based on the WLC)
 * Greek New Testament
   * [UGNT](https://git.door43.org/unfoldingWord/UGNT)
   * License: [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/)
   * Compiled by Alan Bunning via the [Center for New Testament Restoration](https://greekcntr.org)
-    * Alan is currently adding parsing and lemma data to all variants
+    * Alan is currently adding parsing and lexical data to all variants
     * Alan aims to create a non-prototype computer generated version (early 2019?)
     * Alan's manuscript types: (1) full books (2) snippets (3) quoted by church fathers (4) foreign languages
-      * #1 and #2 currently considered in the `BHP`.
+      * #1 and #2 currently considered in the `UGNT`.
     * Alan is looking to land on an ID system for words that would allow for new variants to be added without complicating existing data.
       * Andy suggested using a 4-digit random unigue identifier for each unique word, explained in an email sent to Alan on Oct 25, 2018.
-    * Alan notes that punctuation and accents are somewhat up-in-the-air in the `BHP`, but hopes to refine and standardize them after the release of the computer generated version.
+    * Alan notes that punctuation and accents are somewhat up-in-the-air in the `UGNT`, but hopes to refine and standardize them after the release of the computer generated version.
 * Septuagint
   * [LXX](http://ccat.sas.upenn.edu/gopher/text/religion/biblical/lxxmorph/)
   * License: [Commercial use requires prior written consent](http://ccat.sas.upenn.edu/gopher/text/religion/biblical/lxxvar/0-readme.txt)